 While the analysis of PAHs can often be done successfully4 with single quadrupole GC/MS, matrices such as soil can make data review difficult due to spectral interferences with the target compounds.
 These interferences often result in the need for manual integration to account for the effects of the interferences.
 The use of GC/MS/MS greatly reduces these interferences.
 This is illustrated in Figure 7.
-The upper portion shows the quantifier for benzo[ghi]perylene overlaid with three qualifier ions in single quadrupole SIM data, and the bottom shows the same with MRMs on a triple guadrupole MS.
+The upper portion shows the quantifier for benzo[ghi]perylene overlaid with three qualifier ions in SQ SIM data, and the bottom shows the same with MRMs on a TO.